pepper-craft/geo-calculation-toolkit-api-docs/detail/intersection-between-a-polyline-and-a-circular-area.md

 ![intersection-between-a-polyline-and-a-circular-area](./img/intersection-between-a-polyline-and-a-circular-area.png)

-This image shows how the API checks for an intersection between a polyline and a circular area.
+This image illustrates how the API checks if a polyline crosses a circular area.

-- The path labeled A is a polyline, made up of multiple connected geographic coordinates.
+- A polyline (labeled A) is drawn as a sequence of connected coordinates
-- Circle C represents a circular area defined by a center coordinate and a radius.
+- A circular area (labeled B) is defined by its center and radius
-- In the zoomed-in view, the black dots represent the intersection points where the polyline crosses the boundary of the circular area.
+- The intersection occurs where the polyline enters or exits the circular boundary

-The API returns a boolean value indicating whether the polyline intersects the circular area.
+The API returns a boolean result indicating whether the polyline intersects the circular area.

 ---